katzer/cordova-plugin-local-notifications/plugins/de.appplant.cordova.plugin.local-notification/README.md

 ### Get notified when a local notification has been scheduled
 The `notification.local.onadd` interface can be used to get notified when a local notification has been scheduled.

-The listener has to be a function and takes the following arguments:
+The listener must be a function and takes the following arguments:
  - id: The ID of the notification
  - state: Either *background* or *foreground*
  - json: A custom (JSON encoded) string

 **Note:** The event is only being invoked in background if the app is not suspended!

-#### Further informations
+#### Further information
-- See the [ontrigger][ontrigger] event of how a listener can be registered to be notified when a local notification has been triggered.
+- See the [ontrigger][ontrigger] event for registering a listener to be notified when a local notification has been triggered.

 ```javascript
 window.plugin.notification.local.onadd = function (id, state, json) {};